fonoster/rox/README.md

 To allow for seamless integration between Dialogflow and Rox, we introduced the concept of Effects.
 Effects are actions sent from Dialogflow to Rox so you don't have to programm the behavior everytime.
 All you need to do is send the Effect's payload and Rox will react accordingly.

+> You can send multiple responses from Dialogflow.
+The Effects will run in sequence.

 <table>
 <tr>
 <td> Effect ID </td> <td> Description </td> <td> Payload Example </td>